Home Education Days

 You can book an educational workshop as part of your experience.
 Workshops are £60 each and have a capacity of up to 20 learners.
 Children must be accompanied during their workshop by their responsible adult.

-Our STEM workshops suitable for mixed ages:
+Our STEM workshops below are suitable for mixed ages:

 Uncover the physics of escaping the Earth.
 Discover the science behind how rockets are shaped and powered for space travel.
 Create, test and optimise your own rocket design ready for launch.